-The Global Young Academy aims to become the voice of young scientists around the world.
-To realise our vision we develop, connect, and mobilize new talent from six continents.
-Moreover we empower young researchers to lead international, interdisciplinary, and intergenerational dialogue with the goal to make global decision making evidence-based and inclusive.
+The Global Young Academy gives a voice to young scientists around the world.
+To realise our vision, we develop, connect, and mobilise young talent from six continents.
+Moreover, we empower young researchers to lead international, interdisciplinary, and inter-generational dialogue with the goal to make global decision making evidence-based and inclusive.

 What we do

-The GYA also supports the establishment and coordination of National Young Academies around the world.
-In the past five years, the GYA has helped to establish NYAs in Egypt, the Philippines, Japan, Zimbabwe, South Africa, Nigeria, Israel, and Kenya, and has co-organized regional and global meetings
+The GYA also supports the establishment and coordination of National Young Academies around the world: it has helped to establish NYAs in Egypt, the Philippines, Japan, Zimbabwe, South Africa, Nigeria, Israel, and Kenya, and has co-organised regular regional and global meetings of national young academies.

-As the voice of young scientists around the world, the GYA publishes statements on international science policy and the research environment for early-career researchers.
-The organization also maintains active links with international science organizations including the UN Science Advisory Board, the IAP – the Global Network of Science Academies, the Global Research Council and ICSU – International Council for Science.
-As part of its global remit, the GYA works to reduce the science gap between developed and developing countries by connecting young scientists from different countries.
-GYA members believe that scientists need to contribute more than their own research findings to society.
-For example, many members take part in science education and outreach activities at schools and universities around the world.
+To further strengthen the voice of young scientists around the world, the GYA publishes statements on international science policy and the research environment for early to mid-career researchers, and maintains active links with international science organisations, including the UN Secretary General’s Scientific Advisory Board (until end of 2016), the InterAcademy Partnership (IAP), the EU Joint Research Centre (JRC), the International Science Council (ISC), the International Network for Government Science Advice (INGSA) and the Global Research Council.
+As part of its global commitment, the GYA works to reduce the science gap between low, middle, and high-income countries by connecting young scientists with diverse backgrounds.
+GYA members believe that scientists and researchers need to contribute more than their own research findings to society.